 Syllabus Title Experiment and practice (Reseach project)

 Instructor Michio Otsuki

 Credit 10

 Type of Class Experiment and practice (Reseach project)

 Theme Conducting a research project and writing a manuscript

 Schedule undecided (240min)

-Course Objective 1.
-To conduct the clinical and basic research in accordance with the research plan 2.
-To record and save the research data correctly in accordance with thhe ethical guideline 3.
-To integrate the research results properly 4.
-To make a research presentation at an academic conference properly 5.
-To write a manuscript and submit it
+Course Objective 2.
+To record 3.
+To integr 4.
+To make ict the clinical and basic research in accordance with the research plan d and save the research data correctly in accordance with thhe ethical guideline ate the research results properly a research presentation at an academic conference properly a manuscript and submit it

 Evaluation Methods Research plan (30%), presentation slide (30%), mauscript (40%)

 Grading Scale S (more than or equal to 90 points~100 points), A (more than or equal to 80 points~less than 90 points), B (more than or equal to 70 points~less than 80 points), C (more than or equal to 60 points~less than 70 points), D (less than 60 points), S, A, B, C are success and D is failure.

-Textbooks/References Research plan related article and review
+Textbooks/Referenc es Research plan related article and review

 Independent Study Outside of Class To participate make a research presentation in the related academic conference and meeting actively.

 Room undecided

 Special Note The research period is decided after consultation.
 Questions etc. are accepted any time.

 Course Plan Number Contents

 1

 ~ The achievemet of Goals 1~2

 50

 51

 ~ The achievemet of Goals 3~5

 150